-Showing all 9 results
+Showing all 11 results

-Plastic Wall Vent with Movable Louvers$5.08 – $20.02SKU: LHSelect options
+Plastic Wall Vent Guard (for use with LH 4″ Wall Vents w/ Movable Louvers)$7.95 – $14.95 Select options

 The main thing to remember with dryer vents is that they should not have a screen – only a damper.
 This is because a screen can cause lint to build up in the vent, posing a fire hazard.
 FAMCO’s dryer vent options include a built-in damper that opens when air is exhausting, and falls closed when no air is running through.
 They are designed for maximum airflow.
 You can choose from a range of different styles in aluminum dryer vent, galvanized steel dryer vent, copper dryer vent, or HDPE plastic dryer vent.
-Our sizes range from 3”-12” round diameters, or 14” in some models.
+Our sizes range from 3”-12” round diameters, with 14” available for some models.

 Our plastic products are made of HDPE (High Density Polyethylene) plastic built for longevity and durability.
 They are formulated to withstand the elements and resist fading due to weather conditions.
-For dyers located away from outside walls, we offer a foundation vent with closeable backdraft damper and plastic wall vents which have a low profile flush mount design.
+For dryers located away from outside walls, we offer a foundation vent with closeable backdraft damper and plastic wall vents which have a low profile flush mount design.